mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Nobles have more freedom to shape their own destiny than Intendants.
-From childhood, their education has a focus on psionic training and fostering proper social attitudes, with a more generalised ‘classical’ education on leadership, psychology and personnel management.
+From childhood, their education has a focus on psionic training and fostering proper social attitudes, with a more generalised 'classical' education on leadership, psychology and personnel management.

-From the Noble’s perspective, the most important skill is to be a good manager, to know which Intendants are doing a good job and which are simply time-servers, and how to motivate them.
+From the Noble's perspective, the most important skill is to be a good manager, to know which Intendants are doing a good job and which are simply time-servers, and how to motivate them.
 Since Intendants are also